-This was intended to cause chaos within the fort but was to prove largely ineffective with the firing often inaccurate while the sand construct of the fort absorbed the impact of the shells.
-The Confederates also had shelters within the fort and were to suffer only 8 men killed throughout the entire bombardment.
+This was intended to cause chaos within the fort but was to prove largely ineffective, the firing was often inaccurate, the sand construct of the fort absorbed the impact of the shells, and the Confederates had shelters within the fort and were to suffer only 8 men killed throughout the entire bombardment.

 As dusk settled on the evening of 18 July the 54th Massachusetts formed up on the beach with flags flying and band playing but there was a sense of apprehension.
 The beach was too narrow for more than one regiment to advance at a time so at the beginning at least they would be on their own.

 General George Crockett Strong, in overall command of the assault now rode forward and pointing towards the fort in the distance asked “Is there one man here who thinks they will not be sleeping in that fort tonight?”
 Cries of “no” and “we’ll be there” could be heard coming from the ranks.
 He then ordered the flag-bearer to step forward and said, “If this man should fall who will lift the flag and carry it forward?”
 After a brief pause Colonel Shaw replied in a firm voice, “I will, Sir” A roar of approval rose up from the mass of men assembled.

 At around 7.45 pm as the barrage from the Ironclads moored offshore ceased and with Colonel Shaw very much at the forefront the advance began.